 This field is used to enable or disable the DMA transfer function of an IDE hard drive.

-On-Chip Primary PCI IDE and On-Chip Secondary PCI IDE
+On-Chip Primary PCI IDE

-These fields allow you to enable or disable the primary and secondary IDE controller.
+This field allows you to enable or disable the primary and secondary IDE controller.
 The default is Enabled.
-Select Disabled if you want to add a different hard drive controller.
+Select Disabled if you want to add a different hard drive controller